SikuliX/SikuliX-Docs/src/main/resources/docs/source/basicinfo.rst

 SikuliX on Windows
 ------------------

 The IDE currently (1.1.0) still is only available as jar-file, that can be double-clicked to start it.

-Setup reveals a runsikulix.cmd, that can be used to start the IDE from commandline or to run scripts.
+Setup installs a runsikulix.cmd, that can be used to start the IDE from commandline or to run scripts.

+For version 2 an application is planned as .exe based on Launch4J.

+The SikulixAppData is stored in the folder Sikulix inside the folder the environment variable %APPDATA% points to.

+Besides Java there are no prerequisites.
+All native libraries for 32Bit and/or 64Bit are bundled in the jar-files and exported at runtime as needed.
+Be aware: the bitness of the native libraries depends on the bitness of the used Java version, which might as well be a 32Bit version on a 64Bit Windows (though not recommended).

 SikuliX on Mac
 --------------

+The IDE is available as Sikulix.app after setup and should be moved to the /Applications folder.

+Additionally there is a command script runsikulix to run scripts from commandline (Terminal).

+The SikulixAppData folder is here ~/Library/Application Support/Sikulix

+Besides Java there are no prerequisites.
+All native libraries (64Bit, since SikuliX needs OSX 10.6+) are bundled in the jar-files and exported at runtime as needed.

 SikuliX on Linux
 ----------------

+The IDE is only available as jar-file, that can be double-clicked to start it (setting the executable bit of the jar-file might be necessary).

+Setup installs a runsikulix command script, that can be used to start the IDE from commandline or to run scripts.

+As Java you might use the OpenJDK versions (though the Oracle versions are recommended).
+A JRE is sufficient, if you do not need a JDK for your own purposes.

+Usually on Linux systems SikuliX does not run out of the box, since it is not possible to bundle all native libraries for all possible Linux flavors.
+It is intended, to have at least a version for the latest Ubuntu systems, that run out of the box.

+If setup fails due to library problems, have a look at the setup log to get hints on how to proceed.

+About how to get the native libraries working `in case look here <http://www.sikulix.com/quickstart.html>`_.